RelationalAI SDK for Go

 .

-The function call blocks until the transaction is completed or there are several timeouts indicating that the system may be inaccessible.
+It is a synchronous function, meaning that the running code is blocked until the transaction is completed or there are several timeouts indicating that the system may be inaccessible.

 The Execute()

-function is defined as follows:
+It is defined as follows:

 func (c *Client) Execute(

-database, engine, source string,
+database, engine, query string,

 inputs map[string]string,